John Southern (cricketer, born 1952)

 John William Southern (born 2 September 1952) is a former English first-class cricketer.
 He was a right-handed batsman and a slow left-arm orthodox who played county cricket for Hampshire County Cricket Club.

-Southern, who was born in Kings Cross, London, made his Hampshire debut in 1975 and went on to play for the club for 8 seasons until 1983.
+Southern, who was born in King's Cross, London, made his Hampshire debut in 1975 and went on to play for the club for 8 seasons until 1983.
 Southern played 164 first-class and 25 one-day matches for the club.

+After the conclusion of his professional career, Southern played club cricket in Southampton for Deanery Cricket Club.
+He later emigrated to New Zealand.